GreenyShadow/Daily-Web-Dev-Research./Project_/Project - JavaScript v2.9.0/README.md

 ## 6. Known limitations

-See `docs/BUGFIX_LOG.md` → "Known limitations" for a list of things intentionally left as-is in the prototype (in-memory sessions, plaintext passwords, no pagination, no notifications) — these are expected to be addressed properly once the project moves to the ASP.NET Core Identity + EF Core stack.
+See `docs/BUGFIX_LOG.md` → "Known limitations" for a list of things intentionally left as-is for now (in-memory sessions, plaintext passwords, no pagination, no notifications) — these are candidates for hardening in a future iteration of the JavaScript stack.

 ## 7. Related docs

 - `docs/SRS.md` — Software Requirements Specification (use cases, functional/non-functional requirements, data requirements).
 - `docs/diagrams/use-case-diagram-member.svg`, `use-case-diagram-agent.svg`, `use-case-diagram-admin.svg` — actors and use cases referenced by the SRS, split one diagram per role.
-- `docs/diagrams/erd.svg`, `class-diagram.svg`, `architecture-diagram.svg` — target design for the C# port.
+- `docs/diagrams/erd.svg`, `class-diagram.svg`, `architecture-diagram.svg` — data model and architecture of the implemented system.
 - `docs/BUGFIX_LOG.md` — issues found and fixed during testing, plus known limitations.
 - `docs/TEST_CASES.md` — manual test cases and results.
 - `docs/USER_GUIDE.md` — how to use the system as a Member, Agent, or Admin.